This Dutch Oven Chicken and sausage is so easy and yummy. I love Dutch oven cooking and have grown up eating it a lot in the summertime.

 - Cook until chicken is white and cooked through (DO NOT OVERCOOK).

-- Drain ALL the water from the oven.
-Add the sausage and BBQ sauce (add enough to completely drench the meat).
+- Drain all the chicken broth from the oven.
+Add the sausage and BBQ sauce.
+Add enough to completely drench the meat.

 - Remove from heat, serve, and enjoy!